-- Ask team members how their work fits into the goals
+- Ask team members how their work fits into the higher goals

 - Ask customers/stakeholders/product developers how the features they’re asking for fit into the high level goals

-- Make your goals simpler and more digestable
+- Make your goals simpler and more digestible

 - Ensure every team member sees the goals every day

-- Encourage team members to push back on work they don’t see as a part of a high level goal
+- Create Safety so team members will push back on work they don’t see as a part of a high level goal

 Exercises to Get Better